KauanAg-devs/gmailandLinkedin-bot/README.md

   Make sure that the target person allowed to browse their contacts.
 One can disable that in the profile settings.
   You have to find a person who allowed his / her contacts to be browsed.
 The link to the list of the person's connections must be clickable on their profile.

-  •  Your custom message (without greating, the greating is included in the code!) `message.txt`
+  •  Your custom messages set (without greating, the greating is included in the code!)
+  `messagelinkedin-invitation-0.txt`
+  `messagelinkedin-invitation-1.txt`
+  `messagelinkedin-invitation-2.txt`
+  `messagelinkedin-invitation-3.txt`
+  `messagelinkedin-invitation-4.txt`
+  `messagelinkedin-invitation-5.txt`
+  `messagelinkedin-invitation-6.txt`
+  `messagelinkedin-invitation-7.txt`
+  `messagelinkedin-invitation-8.txt`
+  `messagelinkedin-invitation-9.txt`
+  `messagelinkedin-invitation-10.txt`

 ### Install Python: